Enhancing Generative Auto-bidding with Offline Reward Evaluation and Policy Search: Related Works

 \subsection{RL-based Auto-bidding Methods}

 Auto-bidding plays a critical role in online advertising by automatically placing bids, allowing advertisers to participate efficiently in real-time auctions \citep{balseiro2021robust,deng2021towards,balseiro2021landscape}.
 The auto-bidding problem can be modeled as a Markov Decision Process and addressed using reinforcement learning techniques.
-USCB \citep{uscb} proposes a unified solution to the constrained bidding problem, employing an RL method, DDPG \citep{silver2014deterministic}, to dynamically adjust parameters to an optimal bidding strategy. \citet{sorl} design a sustainable online reinforcement learning framework that iteratively alternates between online explorations and offline training, alleviating the sim2rel problem.
+USCB \citep{uscb} proposes a unified solution to the constrained bidding problem, employing the RL method DDPG \citep{silver2014deterministic} to dynamically adjust parameters toward an optimal bidding strategy. \citet{sorl} propose a sustainable online reinforcement learning framework that alternates between online exploration and offline training, thereby alleviating the sim2rel problem.
 A few studies explore multi-agent RL for auto-bidding \citep{Jin_2018, guan2021multiagent, wen2022cooperative}, while several focus on budget allocation and bidding strategies in multi-channel scenarios using RL-based approaches \citep{wang2023hibid,deng2023multi,duan2025adaptable}.
 Importantly, offline RL methods such as BCQ \citep{fujimoto2019off}, CQL \citep{kumar2020conservative}, IQL \citep{kostrikovoffline}, and MOPO \citep{yu2020mopo} have demonstrated significant potential in this domain.
 These methods allow policy learning from pre-collected datasets without requiring online interaction.
-Moreover, offline RL, such as Diffusion-QL \citep{wang2022diffusion}, adopts generative models as the policy model architecture for better expressive capacity.
+Moreover, offline RL, such as Diffusion-QL \citep{wang2022diffusion}, employs a generative policy architecture to improve expressive capacity.

-However, RL-based methods often suffer from training instability caused by bootstrapping and alternating training paradigms between critics and actors.
+However, RL-based methods often suffer from training instability arising from bootstrapping and alternating training between critics and actors.
 Training instability typically deteriorates policy performance \citep{sutton1998reinforcement}.
-Moreover, training stability is even more critical in auto-bidding considering two domain-specific challenges: the absence of an accurate offline policy evaluation method and the high cost of online policy examination in a real-world advertising system \citep{sorl}.
+Moreover, training stability is even more critical in auto-bidding, given two domain-specific challenges: the absence of an accurate offline policy evaluation method and the high cost of online policy evaluation in a real-world advertising system \citep{sorl}.
 Therefore, stable convergence to a well-performed policy is essential to ensure deployment reliability and system safety.